The Effect of Time Series Distance Functions on Functional Climate Networks: Acknowledgments

 \section{Acknowledgments}

 This research received financial support from the S\~ao Paulo Research Foundation (FAPESP) grants 2017/05831-9 and 2015/50122-0.
 The authors also acknowledge the National Council for Scientific and Technological Development (CNPq) for its financial support.
 This research was developed using computational resources from the Center for Mathematical Sciences Applied to Industry (CeMEAI) funded by FAPESP (grant 2013/07375-0).
+RVD has received funding by the German Federal Ministry for Education and Research (BMBF) via the BMBF Young Investigators Group CoSy-CC$^2$ (Complex Systems Approaches to Understanding Causes and Consequences of Past, Present and Future Climate Change, grant no.~01LN1306A), the Belmont Forum / JPI Climate project GOTHAM (Globally Observed Teleconnections and Their Representation in Hierarchies of Atmospheric Models, grant no.~01LP16MA) and the JPI Climate / JPI Oceans project ROADMAP (The Role of Ocean Dynamics and Ocean-Atmosphere Interactions in Driving ClimAte Variations and Future Projections of Impact-Relevant Extreme Events, grant no. 01LP2002B).